The World's Largest Modern & Contemporary Prints & Editions Platform

 Browse artworks

 Art has long been a valued alternative asset, both emotionally and financially, but since early 2021 art investment has secured itself as a viable asset class in the wake of an unstable economic climate.
 Whilst the primary art market struggled in the wake of the Covid-19 pandemic and other global economic factors the secondary market has experienced a strong recovery.
-In this article, we will take a closer look at the various ways to invest in art in 2023, and the benefits and risks associated with each.
+In this article, we will take a closer look at the various ways to invest in art in 2024 and beyond, and the benefits and risks associated with each.

 According to Art Basel’s market report with UBS, the global art market grew by 29% between 2020 and 2021, with sales of art and antiques by dealers and auction houses reaching an estimated $65.1 billion.
 This recovery is due in part to the art market's adaptability to shifting online (and particularly that of the market for collectables such as prints and multiples) during the pandemic and its opportunity as an alternative asset, which has made it an attractive investment for those looking to secure longer-term returns.